Frane Vitaić

 Frane Vitaić (born 7 June 1982) is a Croatian retired footballer.

 Club career

 Early years

 Vitaić went to the Hajduk and NK Mosor youth schools, but never got to play for the Hajduk senior team.

 Vitaić previously played for NK Osijek, HNK Šibenik and HNK Cibalia in the Croatian First Football League and for RNK Split and Cibalia in the Croatian Second Football League.

 Vitaić was the top scorer of the 2015–16 Croatian Second Football League with 15 goals to his account.

-Personaal life
+Personal life

 His brother Ante Vitaić is also a football player.